-The AD73322 features a programmable master clock divider that allows the user to reduce an externally available master clock, at pin MCLK, by one of the ratios 1, 2, 3, 4 or 5 to produce an internal master clock signal (DMCLK) that is used to calculate the sampling and serial clock rates.
+The AD73322L features a programmable master clock divider that allows the user to reduce an externally available master clock, at pin MCLK, by a ratio of 1, 2, 3, 4, or 5 to produce an internal master clock signal (DMCLK) that is used to calculate the sampling and serial clock rates.
 The master clock divider is programmable by setting CRB:4-6.
-Table VIII shows the division ratio corresponding to the various bit settings.
+Table 12 shows the division ratio corresponding to the various bit settings.
 The default divider ratio is divide-by-one.